 The authors propose a method that uses firm-level measures of macroeconomic exposures to produce better estimations for equity strategies versus standard methods.
-This approach has applications for equity portfolio construction.
+This approach has applications in equity portfolio construction.

 Overview